UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/contrast_curves.rst

 The :py:meth:`pyklip.fakes.inject_planet` function has an optional argument ``field_dependent_correction``, which accepts a user provided function that corrects for coronagraphic throughput.
 The provided function should accept three arguments: the region or 'stamp' of your fake planet, the physical 'x' separation of each pixel in the stamp from the center, and the physical 'y' separation of each pixel in the stamp from the center.
 Provided with the transmission profile of the relevant coronagraph, this function should then scale the input stamp by the necessary amount, then output the throughput corrected stamp.
-An example of such a function is shown below:
+Prior to creating the function, be sure to read in your coronagraphic transmission profile.
+This should include columns for the transmission and distance from the star (in pixels).

 .. code-block:: python

+    # Read in transmission profile first

     def transmission_correction(input_stamp, input_dx, input_dy):
         """